 Geoffrey was a French knight who joined the Fourth Crusade.
 Rather than freeing Jerusalem the crusaders ended up by conquering Constantinople in 1204.
 They partitioned among them several territories of the Byzantine Empire.
 Geoffrey was involved in the conquest of Morea (Peloponnese) which was completed in a few years and in 1209 he was appointed ruler of the new state which was called the Principality of Achaea.
-Achaea is a region of northern Peloponnese having Patras as main centre, but the word had a wider meaning because Homer used Achaeans as a generic term for Greeks in The Iliad.
+Achaea is a region of northern Peloponnese, but the word had a wider meaning because Homer used Achaeans as a generic term for Greeks in The Iliad.

 The Principality of Achaea included the whole Peloponnese (aka Morea) with the exception of: a) Nauplia and Argos which were assigned to Othon de la Roche for his contribution to defeating the Byzantines; b) the Venetian fortresses of Methoni and Koroni; c) Monemvasia, the last Byzantine stronghold in the Peloponnese.